-Whatever your side hustle is as a stay at home momma, whether it be office work, taking online surveys, baking, blogging… babywearing will help you sneak in a little extra work time.
+Whatever your side hustle is as a stay at home momma, whether it is office work, taking online surveys, baking, blogging… babywearing will help you sneak in a little money making time.

-Enjoying the outdoors with your family is easier without having to lug around a stroller!
+Enjoying the outdoors with your family is so much easier without having to lug around a stroller!

 You can wrap up your wrap (oh that was fun to say) and toss it in your diaper bag (or backpack), as opposed to squeezing the stroller in to your trunk.

-Not sure if this is just me or not, but I always have to pee as soon as my baby falls asleep in my arms (maybe borderline tmi!).
-Then I put him down and he is awake – and I still have to pee!
-That problem is solved with babywearing… baby stays asleep while I sneak off to the bathroom!
+Not sure if this is just me or not, but I always have to pee as soon as my baby falls asleep in my arms (tmi).
+Then when I try to put him down as quietly as a ninja, he wakes up… and I still have to pee!

 Baby wearing provides hands free breastfeeding (simply re-position baby to be at breast level), as well as privacy while feeding (no worries of public nip-slips).

-No more space hogging carseat in the kiddie seat of the buggie (not to mention no more struggling to latch the seat into the buggie)!
+No more space hogging carseat in the kiddie seat of the grocery buggy… not to mention the eternal struggle to latch the seat into the buggy!

-The more language you can expose your children to, the better it is for their own language development.
-What better way than to have them right in the middle of mom’s conversations?
+The more language you can expose your children to the better it is for their social development.
+And what better way than to have them right in the middle of mom’s conversations?

 18 .
 Covers post-baby belly!